tern-tools/tern/README.md

 NOTE: Neither the Docker container nor the Vagrant image has any of the extensions installed.
 You are welcomed to modify `Dockerfile` and `vagrant/bootstrap.sh` to install the extensions if you wish to use them.
 Please see the instructions below on how to enable the extension of your choice.

 ## Scancode<a name="scancode">
 [scancode-toolkit](https://github.com/nexB/scancode-toolkit) is a license analysis tool that "detects licenses, copyrights, package manifests and direct dependencies and more both in source code and binary files".
+Note that Scancode currently works on Python 3.5 and 3.6 but not 3.7 onwards.
+Be sure to check what python version you are using below.

-1. Install system dependencies for scancode (refer to the [Scancode GitHub repo](https://github.com/nexB/scancode-toolkit) for instructions)
+1. Install system dependencies for Scancode (refer to the [Scancode GitHub repo](https://github.com/nexB/scancode-toolkit) for instructions)

 2. Setup a python virtual environment
 ```